Jump Right In

 Categories: Chemicals, Maintenance & Upkeep, Salt Systems

 The most popular addition to pool maintenance in the last 20 years is the introduction of the chlorine generator system.
-Silky smooth water, child-safe swimming environment, and maintenance free conditions are all assumptions of a chlorine generator pool, often referred to as a “salt water pool”.
+Silky smooth water, child-safe swimming environment, and maintenance free conditions are all assumptions of a chlorine generator pool, often referred to as a “saltwater pool”.
 The chlorine generator produces chlorine for the pool which prevents the pool owner from having to purchase, handle or store a potentially hazardous material.
 There are big advantages for pool owners that use this system of pool water sanitation.
 Chlorine generators have the ability to produce chlorine constantly (when the pump is running).
 The result is a residual of chlorine in the pool that prevents algae from growing.
 The secret of maintaining an efficient chlorine generating system is keeping the cell free of calcium and mineral deposits (read more about that here).
 The cell must be maintained so it can continue to make chlorine.

 Why Salt-Water?